 Step 2: Pick a devotional or Bible study to get you started.

-These are all free options for you to get started in in learning how to Bible journal!
+For other free options of getting into the Word through Bible journaling, click here.
 We always start with God’s Word and teach a different element of Bible journaling alongside the Word.
 Many women also like to pick and choose what they would like to learn, so visiting my YouTube channel might be very helpful!
 Click here to see my YouTube channel.

 If you are currently in the midst of a devotional, you can also keep using that and just tailor it to the Bible journaling style you like.
 Many women have found the “Jesus Calling” devotional helpful for Bible journaling as well.